KetchupJL/KetchupJL.github.io/_posts/2025-06-07-qrf-pipeline.md

 ## 🔎 Auditing the Damage: OHLCV Missingness

-Before cleaning, **OHLCV columns had ~18% missing values**, due to low-liquidity intervals or indexer delays — not timestamp issues.
+Before cleaning, **OHLCV columns had ~18% missing values**, due to missing data coverage in the Solana Tracker API — not timestamp issues.

 This heatmap shows how gaps differ across tokens: